Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
 ModalWX is Khitchdee's in-house app development toolkit.
+It is rather minimalist.
 We use a new type of GUI, that we call a Modal GUI.
 Modal GUIs are better suited (than WIMP) for the type of apps *we* are developing.
-We are releasing ModalWX open source to encourage devs to evaluate modal GUIs
-for their own PC apps.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)